 Michael Pequeneza, and several of his neighbours, want to know why they were never notified that the fence would be installed.

-Pequeneza decided to move back to Cranbrook this spring after having lived in Alberta for work for the past several years.
+Pequeneza decided to move back to Cranbrook this spring.
 He purchased a home on Mission Crescent – with plans to retire there.